 Strengths:

 - One Product, Multiple Business Model.
-Perhaps one of the few products that can support several complex business models as part of the same package, ranging from construction, manufacturing, and distribution.
+Supports several complex business models as part of the same package, ranging from construction, manufacturing, and distribution.

 - Consumption-based Pricing.
-The consumption-based pricing model might be friendlier for companies that might require ERP seats for customer and vendor collaboration.
-Or may have seasonal workers with substantially low transaction volume, such as construction-centric businesses.
+The consumption-based pricing model might be friendlier particularly for companies with low transaction volume or seasonal labor requirements.

 - Marketplace and Ecosystem.
-One of the most vibrant marketplaces and ecosystems with controlled procedures enforced by Acumatica for quality development.
+Vibrant marketplaces and ecosystems with controlled procedures enforced by Acumatica for quality development.

 Weaknesses:

 - Globalization Capabilities.
-Acumatica would require hosting multiple countries in different instances with an external consolidation add-on and limited collaboration between those entities.
+Acumatica would require hosting multiple countries in different instances with an external consolidation add-on, also limiting collaboration capabilities between those entities.
 Not the best fit for global companies with significant collaboration needs.

 - Ability to Handle Larger Workloads.
 Primarily an SMB product and not designed to handle the workload of larger organizations.